gwDistSys20/gwDistSys20.github.io/hw1/hw1.md

 go test
 ```

+Hints:
+  - Learn about goroutines
+  - Learn about go channels for communication

 ## Phase 3: HTTP/RPC + Goroutines
 Finally, we will make our summation program accessible over a remote interface.
 HTTP is the standard interface used in the web to allow external clients to communicate with a service.
 Remote Procedure Calls (RPC) are another form of communication which offers more flexibility to the programmer.
 In this phase you will extend your program to run an HTTP Server which accepts client requests from a web browser; the server then uses RPC to pass the request to the go program which will compute the sum.
 This is a common 2-tier web application architecture with a web frontend and an application server backend.